Water Damage Restoration

 Things to Consider

 Water damage is one of the most common types of damage suffered by homes in the US, accounting for nearly a quarter of all homeowners’ insurance claims.
-According to the Insurance Information Institute, an average water damage claim costs roughly $8,000, bringing the total yearly loss to homeowners to billions of dollars.
+According to the Insurance Information Institute, an average water damage claim costs over $10,000, bringing the total yearly loss to homeowners to billions of dollars.

 Because even a relatively small amount of water has the potential to devastate a house, homeowners are advised to have insurance that covers water damage.
 A typical homeowner’s insurance policy will cover clean water damage that results from defects such as bad plumbing or a leaky roof; however, coverage for sewage damage usually requires an additional rider.
 Additionally, flooding caused by an outside source—everything from an overflowing river to excessive runoff—must be addressed by a separate flood insurance policy through a private provider or the government-run National Flood Insurance Program.

 Regular inspections and maintenance can drastically reduce the possibility of water intrusion in a home.
 Periodically check for leaks, cracks, or water stains in bathrooms, kitchens, and basements.
+Consider installing a water usage monitoring device or water sensors in your home.
 Change the hoses and check the seals on appliances that use water.
 Temperature extremes can cause plumbing parts such as seals and wax rings to wear out faster than normal.
-If you live in an area that experiences very hot or very cold weather, be diligent about plumbing inspections.
+If you live in an area with very hot or very cold weather, be diligent about plumbing inspections.
 On the home’s exterior, keep the gutters clean and make sure that runoff flowing away from the house is not impeded by debris.
 Ensure that outside walls and foundations have not developed cracks that could allow water to seep inside.
 Also, locate and label the main water shutoff valve.